SMU-SIS/reacolo/packages/reacolo-dev-model/README.md

-# Reacolo Dev Model Sync
+# Reacolo Dev Model

-The Reacolo dev model sync provides synchronization capabilities with [Reacolo Dev Server](../reacolo-dev-server).
+The Reacolo dev model provides synchronization capabilities with [Reacolo Dev Server](../reacolo-dev-server).

-It complies with Reacolo's ModelSync API and thus, is usable with the [`connect` HOC](../reacolo/README.md#connect).
+It complies with the Reacolo Model API and thus, is usable with the [`connect` HOC](../reacolo/README.md#connect).

 ## Build